I often say I had

 baggage and patterns.

 What I kept noticing was this: most people under pressure don’t slow down for mental health.
-They just push through, because that’s what feels practical.
+They just push through, because they feel they dont have any other option.

 For practical minds, “